OpenScan-org/OpenScan-Doc/docs/hardware/OpenScanMini.md

 Mount the ringlight module using 4 M3x8mm bolts as indicated by the red arrows:
 ![image](https://user-images.githubusercontent.com/57842400/174088696-c2679271-221a-4d9e-8668-62ab5f7b548f.png)

-Connect the camera ribbon cable with the camera.
+Connect the camera ribbon cable to the camera.
 The Metal plating is facing down (yellow circle).

+**when you have an orange ringlight cable make sure that the metal plating of the cable is facing up!!**

 Connect the 50cm ringlight cable with 3P JST connectors to the Ringlight (red arrow):

 ![image](https://user-images.githubusercontent.com/57842400/174090062-214e2906-c021-4d3a-a00e-800714ea3225.png)